 Parking, by permit, is available at 422 E. 9th Street at the corner of 9th and Brevard.
-Handicapped parking is available at 625 N. Brevard and requires a University decal or event parking pass in conjunction with the appropriate handicapped placard.
+Handicapped parking is available at 625 N. Brevard and requires a University/Center City parking permit or event parking pass in conjunction with the appropriate handicapped placard.

 Meeting & Event Parking: